 How much is the national minimum wage?

 The rate of minimum wage varies, depending on the age of the employee and whether they are working an apprenticeship.
-The age bracket for receiving the higher NLW rate also changed in April 2021, dropping from 25 to 23.
-The rates change each year but as of the 1st of April 2021 stand as follows:
+The rates change each year but as of the 1st of April 2022 stand as follows: